-Support when a crime may have been committed.
+Support when a crime may have been committed

-- 24.15 Support will be available whether a crime has been committed or not.
+24.15 Support will be available whether a crime has been committed or not.
 Rape, assault by penetration and sexual assaults are all crimes.
 Where a report includes such an act, the police will be notified often as a natural progression of making a referral.
 The DSL will be aware of the local process for referrals.
-Whilst the age of criminal responsibility is 10 years of age, if the alleged perpetrator is under 10, the principle of referring to the police remains.
-In these cases, the police will take a welfare approach rather than a criminal justice approach.
-The school has a close relationship with the local police and the DSL will liaise closely. - 24.16 Support will also be available should the report include online behaviour.
+Whilst the age of criminal responsibility is 10 years of age, if the alleged perpetrator is under 10, the DSL will still refer to the police.
+The school should have a close relationship with the local police and the DSL will liaise closely with them.

+24.16 Support will also be available should the report include online behaviour.
 Online concerns can be especially complicated.
 The school recognises that there is the potential for an online incident to extend further than the local community and for a victim or the alleged perpetrator, to become marginalised and excluded both online and offline.
-There is also strong potential for repeat victimization if the content continues to exist. - 24.17 If a child makes a disclosure that includes images that contains either sexual images or videos staff will not view these images and will explain to the child that this will need to be shared with the DSL and contact them immediately.
+There is also strong potential for repeat victimization if the content continues to exist.

+24.17 If a child makes a disclosure that includes images that contains either sexual images or videos staff will not view these images and will explain to the child that this will need to be shared with the DSL and contact them immediately.
 The images/videos should not be deleted, and the DSL will make the appropriate referrals.